The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Congratulations!
 You’ve just welcomed a new furry family member into your home!

-The 3-3-3 rule is a rule of thumb that describes commonly encountered adjustment milestones that many dogs may experience after going to a new home:
+The 3-3-3 Guide is a rule-of-thumb that describes commonly encountered adjustment milestones that many dogs may experience after going to a new home:

 3 days to decompress and recover from stress